deskoh/eslint-ts-js/README.md

 ## Proposed TypeScript Airbnb Config

-[ESLint 6.0](https://eslint.org/blog/2019/06/eslint-v6.0.0-released) is required to support `extends` in configuration using glob patterns.
-It is assumed that `checkJs` flag is not set to `true` in `tsconfig.json`.
+[ESLint 6.0](https://eslint.org/blog/2019/06/eslint-v6.0.0-released) is required to if using `extends` in `overrides` configuration using glob patterns.
+It is also assumed that `checkJs` flag is not set to `true` in `tsconfig.json`.

+The [`eslint-recommended`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/src/configs/eslint-recommended.ts) ruleset is used after extending `airbnb-base`.
+Originally meant to be used after extending `eslint:recommended` ruleset, it disables rules for `*.ts(x)` files that are already checked by the Typescript compiler.
+It is also applicable here as `airbnb-base` ruleset is a superset of `eslint:recommended`.

+The [`typescript-eslint/recommended`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/src/configs/recommended.json) and [`typescript-eslint/recommended-requiring-type-checking`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/src/configs/recommended-requiring-type-checking.json) rulesets are used next.
+See [here](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#usage) for more details about both rulesets.

+> `typescript-eslint/recommended-requiring-type-checking` requires a path to your `tsconfig.json` file in the "project" property of "parserOptions".
+If you do not do this, you will get a runtime error.
+As the rule applies to `*.js` files, this assumes `allowJs` is set to `true` in `tsconfig.json`.

+Next, [`import/typescript` plugin](https://github.com/benmosher/eslint-plugin-import/blob/master/config/typescript.js) is used to support linting of ES2015+ (ES6+) import/export syntax for TypeScript.

+Specific rules overrides are then required to 'restore' `airbnb` rules.
+These rules are derived by inspecting ESLint rules in both `typescript-eslint/recommended` and `typescript-eslint/recommended-requiring-type-checking`, and comparing them to the `airbnb` ruleset.

-Based on the issues in previous section, the proposed config for TypeScript Airbnb style will
+In summary, the proposed config for TypeScript Airbnb style will

 1. Extends from `airbnb-base`.
-2. Extends from `typescript-eslint/recommended`.
+2. Extends from `plugin:@typescript-eslint/eslint-recommended` to turn off ESLint equivalent ESLint rules only for `*.ts(x)` files.
+3. Extends from `typescript-eslint/recommended` and `typescript-eslint/recommended-requiring-type-checking`.
     - For rules with ESLint equivalents, override rules if required to follow `airbnb`.
-3. [WIP]: Replace remaining `airbnb` rules by `typescript-eslint` equivalent if available.
+4. [WIP]: Replace remaining `airbnb` rules by `typescript-eslint` equivalent if available.
-4. For TypeScript files
+5. For TypeScript files
-    - Extends from `@typescript-eslint/eslint-recommended` to disable rules in `airbnb` that is checked by `tsc`.
-    - Disable `airbnb` ESLint rules where `tsc` does a better job or where it does not play well with TypeScript files, if they are not already turned off by `@typescript-eslint/eslint-recommended`.
+    - Disable `airbnb` ESLint rules where `tsc` does a better job or where it does not play well with TypeScript files, if they are not already turned off by previous rulesets.

 ## Supporting TypeScript _path mapping_